austinwkraft/austinwkraft.github.io/docs/about.markdown

 permalink: /about/
 ---

-I am a second-year PhD student in linguistics and a Vanier Scholar at McGill University.
+I am a third-year PhD student in linguistics and a Vanier Scholar at McGill University.

 <h2>Public introduction</h2>
 I am a linguist who studies meaning in language.
 Broadly, I am interested in questions like: